J. D. Scholten

-J. D. Scholten (born March 4, 1980) is an American paralegal, politician and retired professional baseball player from the state of Iowa.
-He is a member-elect to the Iowa House of Representatives for District 1.
+James Dennis Scholten (born March 4, 1980) is an American paralegal, politician and professional baseball pitcher for the Sioux City Explorers of the American Association of Professional Baseball.
+He is from the state of Iowa, and is a member of the Iowa House of Representatives for District 1.
 Scholten was the Democratic nominee for Iowa's 4th congressional district in the 2018 and 2020 elections.

 Early life

 Scholten was born in Ames, Iowa, in 1980.
 His family moved to Sioux City, Iowa, when he was four years old.
 He attended East High School in Sioux City, and played for their baseball and basketball teams.
 Scholten attended Morningside College, where he played college baseball as a pitcher and first baseman for three years, and then transferred to the University of Nebraska–Lincoln to pitch for the Nebraska Cornhuskers as a senior.
 In 2002, he led the Cornhuskers in earned run average.

-Career
+Scholten graduated from Nebraska in December 2003.

-Professional baseball
+Professional baseball career

 After graduating from college, Scholten played professional baseball, making his professional debut for the Saskatoon Legends of the Canadian Baseball League, an independent baseball league, in 2003.
 When the league folded during the season, he signed with the Sioux City Explorers of the American Association of Independent Professional Baseball, formerly of the Northern League.
 He returned to Sioux City in 2004, and then played in Belgium in 2005 before returning to Sioux City.
 In total, he played baseball in seven countries—the U.S., Canada, Belgium, Germany, France, the Netherlands, and Cuba.

 After retiring from baseball, Scholten became a paralegal.
-He worked for firms in Minneapolis and Seattle that focused on intellectual property, and returned to Sioux City after the 2016 United States elections.
+He worked for firms in Minneapolis and Seattle that focused on intellectual property, and returned to Sioux City in 2017.

-Politics
+On July 23, 2023, Scholten returned to professional baseball, signing with the Twins Oosterhout of the Honkbal Hoofdklasse.
+His arrival came after the club required an additional pitcher following a litany of injuries and issues with a Japanese player's visa.
+In six games (three starts) for the club, Scholten recorded a 2–1 record and 4.50 ERA with 31 strikeouts across 26 innings pitched.

+On July 6, 2024, Scholten played over six innings for the Sioux City Explorers of the American Association of Professional Baseball as starting pitcher after receiving a last-minute phone call from the team's manager.
+The team won 11–2 against the Milwaukee Milkmen with 100 pitches thrown by Scholten.
+He signed with the Explorers the following day.
+In 11 starts for Sioux City, Scholten compiled a 6-2 record and 5.40 ERA with 29 strikeouts over 60 innings of work.

+On April 26, 2025, Scholten re-signed with the Explorers.